Does web hosting affect SEO?

-Search engine optimization (SEO) requires you to perform traditional link building and keyword optimization, but there are many other things you can do to make your website appear higher in search engine results.
+Search engine optimization (SEO) is imperative for a successful website, and requires you to create content that builds interconnecting links, while also utilizing keywords for further optimization.
+However, it's not the only thing you can do to help a website move up higher in search engine rankings.

-To get your site to rank highly for important searches and beat your competition to the punch you must use every tool in your arsenal.
-So this begs the question: does web hosting affect SEO?
+To beat the competition, every tool at hand should be mobilized, and hosting your site with one of the best web hosting services can increase traffic, improve search rankings, and result in more conversions of visitors into customers.
+But, you might ask: does web hosting affect SEO?

-Hosting your website with one of the best web hosting services can result in increased traffic, better search engine rankings, and more conversions from visitors to customers.
-In this article, we look at how your choice of web hosting is key to better search engine rankings.
+We examine how choosing a web hosting provider is key to improved search engine rankings, and what to look for.

 User experience trumps everything